Nebukam/PCGExtendedToolkit/_sources/doc-sampling/sampling-line-trace.md

         desc : Points that will be used as origin for line tracing pin : points
     -   name : Point Filters
+        extra_icon: OUT_Filter
         desc : Points filters used to determine which points will be processed.
 Filtered out points will be treated as failed sampling. pin : params
     -   name : Actor References
         desc : Points containing actor references, if that mode is selected. pin : point
+    -   name : Texture Params
+        extra_icon: IN_Tex
+        desc : If texture parameter sampling from render mat is enabled, drive what to look for and how to output it. pin : params
 outputs:
     -   name : Out
         desc : In with extra attributes and properties